will-youman/will-youman.github.io/README.md

 Generally, my project is not as pretty as it could be.
 I hope to make it look better after because I want it to reflect well on me.
 However, the timing made me have to postpone that for now.
 Despite some of its aesthetic shortcomings, I believe I hit all of the major points from the rubric in terms of functionality.

+The one thing I have not been able to figure out is why my picture does not show up when my Tufts account redirects to github.
+If you go to github directly the photo works fine but in this case it does not.